mionova/100DaysOfCode-Challenge/README.md

 **Date**: June 26, 2021

-**Today's JavaScript Progress**: One more day of practicing algorithms while going over all the DOM stuff.
+**Today's JavaScript Progress**: An additional day of practicing algorithms while finalizing my review of DOM concepts and methods.
+Challenges included:
+1. Use regex to replace 'hello' with 'good morning'
+2. Construct a Regex that will find any combination of numbers
+3. Use the 'global' regex flag to replace all occurrences of a word in a target sentence with a replacement word.
+4. Find and return the missing letter in a string of the form "abcd...xyz"

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-032)
 &nbsp;